GameTimeline

 Overview

-US Johto arc premiere October 14, 2000; Johto League Champions continued into 2002.
+US Johto arc premiere October 14, 2000; Johto League Champions / Master Quest continued through 2002 before the Advanced Generation rebrand.

 4. Pokémon the Series: Ruby and Sapphire (Advanced)